zubairov/tesb-rt-se/examples/cxf-jmx/README.txt

 * In servlet container (Tomcat):
 1) Copy war file from the cxf-jmx/war/target folder to webapp folder in Tomcat.
-Alternatively, if your Tomcat installation is configured to work with the Tomcat Maven Plugin (http://tinyurl.com/4yxzjna) you can also deploy the war by entering "mvn tomcat:deploy" for Tomcat 7 or "mvn tomcat:deploy -PTomcat6" for Tomcat 6.
+Alternatively, if your Tomcat installation is configured to work with the Tomcat Maven Plugin (http://tinyurl.com/4yxzjna) you can also start Tomcat and then deploy the war by entering "mvn tomcat:deploy" for Tomcat 7 or "mvn tomcat:deploy -PTomcat6" for Tomcat 6.

-2) Start Tomcat (use the same command prompt to start Tomcat)
+2) Start Tomcat

 3) Be sure you can see the WSDL at http://localhost:8080/simpleService/simpleService?wsdl before continuing.